 WHAT IS TELEHEALTH: Telehealth is the delivery of early intervention services using distance technology, typically computers, when the therapist and child and caregiver are not in the same physical location.
-Service providers include speech-language pathologists, occupational thearpists, physical therapists, service coordinators and early interventio specialists.
+Service providers include speech-language pathologists, occupational therapists, physical therapists, dietitian, service coordinators and early intervention specialists.

 - the option to refuse the delivery of early intervention services via the telehealth method at any time without affecting your right to in-person services and without risking the loss or withdrawal of any early childhood intervention service to which your child and you would otherwise be entitled.

 - All applicable confidentiality protections, as defined in the “Procedural Safeguards Related to Prior Written Notice and Consent” sheet and ECI Parent Handbook, shall apply to the services.

 - access to all early childhood intervention information resulting from the sessions conducted via telehealth as provided by applicable law for parental access to your child’s record

 - Improve caregiver skills in fostering their child’s communication by focusing intervention on caregiver-child interactions.

 - Increase therapy visits with a licensed therapist or credentialed early intervention specialist.